Honoring and Celebrating Women

 I remember sitting in anticipation as the lights dimmed in the auditorium, knowing the magic theater creates.

-That evening, I was transported on Maria’s journey (portrayed by actor Zoe Caldwell)—the triumphs, struggles, and loneliness of her life.
+That evening, I was transported on Maria’s journey (portrayed by actor Zoe Caldwell), including her triumphs, struggles, and loneliness.

-When the play ended, my mom and I walked out of the theatre into the bustle of Times Square, and we didn’t speak a word.
+When the play ended, my mom and I walked out of the theatre into the bustle of Times Square without speaking a word.

-We walked in silence through the frenzied streets of New York City back to my place, where we discussed the profound impact the play had on both of us.
+We walked in silence through the frenzied streets of New York City back to my place, where we discussed the play’s profound impact on both of us.

 Zoe Caldwell and the other actors didn’t know this happened to my mom and me, but that’s also the beauty of it.

-I offer my experience as an example.
-You never know how one action, performance, or act of kindness can help change a person for the better, creating a ripple effect of transformation, goodness, empathy, or compassion.
+I would like to offer my experience as an example.
+You never know how one action, performance, or act of kindness can help improve or transform a person, creating a ripple effect of transformation, goodness, empathy, or compassion.

 When we listen within, we can honor our gifts and move toward what we know deep within our hearts we are here to do.
 The women I listed above did just that—they were true to themselves.

-If we have the courage to be vulnerable and trust in where our heart is leading us, if we believe in ourselves and the Universe enough to bravely align with our true essence, then we are living a life filled with our own unique power: a reverberating heartbeat that is felt in everything around us.
+If we dare to be vulnerable and trust in where our heart is leading us, if we believe in ourselves and the Universe enough to bravely align with our true essence, then we will live a life filled with our unique power: a reverberating heartbeat that is felt in everything around us.

-When we listen to the quiet voice inside saying, Yes, you can, and nurture that voice with love, kindness, wonder, and grace, we claim ourselves.
+When we listen to the quiet voice inside saying, Yes, you can, or Go for it, and nurture that voice with love, kindness, wonder, and grace, we claim ourselves.
 We embody our gifts and our power.
 From there, anything is possible.

 Yours,